snk11/lem-in/README.md

 L5-node1

 Explanations:
-we have 5 voyagers, the constain is that we have only one place in each node. the node start is node0 with coordinates x = 1  and y = 0. the node end is node1 with coordinates x = 5 and y = 0.
+we have 5 voyagers, the constraint is that we have only one place in each node. the node start is node0 with coordinates x = 1  and y = 0. the node end is node1 with coordinates x = 5 and y = 0.